sodafoundation/architecture-analysis/specs/daito/Multi_Cloud_Project_Enhancement_Abort_Migration.md

 ## Summary

-Using this feature, user will be able abort running migration process.
+Using this feature, user will be able to abort running migration process.

 ## Motivation